zhao201730685110/ICp-banking-microservices/README.md

 ![alt text](images/arch-build-deploy-financial-microservice.png "Architecture")

-1. The user deploys a docker image (banking application based microservice) to the IBM Cloud Private docker registry.
+1. The user deploys a Docker image (banking application based microservice) to the IBM Cloud Private Docker registry.
-2. The user configures and runs a container based on the previous docker image from IBM Cloud Private catalog.
+2. The user configures and runs a container based on the previous Docker image from IBM Cloud Private catalog.
 Once started, the application calls banking APIs published in API Connect.
 3. API Connect calls the back-end Z Mainframe through a banking API published in z/OS Connect EE.
 4. z/OS Connect EE calls the Account Management System (AMS) running in CICS.
 A COBOL program processes the request and returns banking data.
 Finally, banking data are sent back to the microservice application.